 Contrary to popular belief, a softball hitter does not swing down on the ball—just look at a softball swing in contact with the ball.
 The swing is slightly upwards, with the lead elbow bent slightly and the rear elbow bent at around 90-degrees.
 The back heel pointed towards the sky, with the back leg at 90-degrees forming a backwards L.

 The walk-up tee drill is an outstanding way for softball hitters to develop bat speed and power, just like baseball hitters, by utilizing their lower body and core.

 This drill teaches explosive hip power and bat speed.
-It forces your hips to be involved in the swing, which leads to more power, strength and quickness in your swing -- as well as curing an upper body dominant swing.
+It forces the player's hips to be involved in the swing, which leads to more power, strength and quickness in the swing—as well as curing an upper body dominant swing.

 Preparation: Set up a ball on a tee.
 Step back a few steps.
 Stand facing the tee at a 45-degree angle.

 - Cross the rear foot in front of the lead foot and plant it on the ground.